dennishatton/TI-99-4a_SD_Disk_Project/README.md

 Note:
-	Added Volume Manger EA5 to load into memory 5/27/22
+	Added Volume Manager EA5 to load into memory 5/27/22

 	I have also uploaded 32K board, RS232/PIO board and ESP-01 adaptor for Telnet transfers